|

 Hit 400 mark: 23 June 1996 with Mexican Whip-poor-will at Big Sur R. mouth

-Has been birding MTY since: 1983 and Resides in Pacific Grove
+Has been birding MTY since: 1983 and now Resides in Carmel

 Occupation: retired Biology and Chemistry teacher, Stevenson School